ronkok/Hurmet/docs/en/manual.md

     #6|0.75    |0.44``
     ```

-    Normally, the first column of a Hurmet data frame contains keys.
-You can use a
-    key to access a row of the data frame.
-If you do not want the first column to
-    be treated as keys, then begin the CSV with three back-ticks instead of two.
+    Hurmet will use the first column as keys to the rest of each row if you leave
+    the top left cell blank, or if the content of the top left cell is “name”.

-    Data frames can be quite large, so Hurmet has a`fetch(url)` function to load
+    Data frames can be quite large, so Hurmet has a `fetch(url)` function to load
     data from a remote CSV file into a data frame.
 Since Hurmet runs in a browser,
     the url must begin with `http:` or `https:`